Help us improve your experience.

 • The revert-interval option—After you repair the loop, the device brings the interface(s) up again after this interval expires (default is 0 seconds).

-• The transmit-interval option—Customize how often to transmit loop detection PDUs (default is 1 second, see loop-detect for more on the values you can set for this interval).
+• The transmit-interval option—Customize how often to transmit loop detect PDUs (default is 1 second, see loop-detect for more on the values you can set for this interval).

 Sample Configuration with Trunk Mode Enterprise Style Interface

-The following sample configuration enables loop detection on interface ge-0/0/1.0, which is a trunk interface with vlan-id 100.
+The following sample configuration enables lightweight PE-CE loop detect on interface ge-0/0/1.0, which is a trunk interface with vlan-id 100.

 Sample Configuration with Service Provider Style Interface